CodyAdam/my-admin-panel/doc/services.md

 ## Prometheus

 Prometheus is the center of the monitoring system.
-Prometheus plug into the services to collect metrics and store them in a database (Pull and Store).
+Prometheus plugs into the services to collect metrics and store them in a database (Pull and Store).
 Other alternatives are InfluxDB (Push to Store), Graphgite or Kapacitor.
 It was **recommended by the client**.

 ## Grafana